wookdev/munged-org/rofl/seuss-review.md

-us a softer "I am," cleverly mixing the Christian with the pre-Christian in the form of Sam, a character who begins with the omnipotent cry of the Biblical God but whose name and playfulness hint that he is also to be considered a Pan-like character.</p>
+us a softer "I am," cleverly mixing the Christian with the pre-Christian in the form of Sam, a character who begins with the omnipotent cry of the Biblical God but whose name and playfulness hint that he is also to be considered a Pan-like character.

  We then see Sam approach the book's other character, an unnamed Everyman whom he offers the green eggs and ham.
 The eggs are clearly symbolic of the female ovum, the ham (the meat) being the male penis, and the green coloration is a common symbol of springtime, new life, the awakening of sexual urges.
-So Sam is not simply offering food, Sam is questioning our young Everyman about sexual desires.</p>
+So Sam is not simply offering food, Sam is questioning our young Everyman about sexual desires.

- At first, Everyman only sees these urges as an unwelcome distraction, proclaiming, "...That Sam-I-am!/ I do not like/ that Sam-I-am!" and then denouncing the green eggs and ham, striking out at and denying the strangeness and discomfort of the biological stirrings working within (9).</p>
+ At first, Everyman only sees these urges as an unwelcome distraction, proclaiming, "...That Sam-I-am!/ I do not like/ that Sam-I-am!" and then denouncing the green eggs and ham, striking out at and denying the strangeness and discomfort of the biological stirrings working within (9).

  And so Sam begins testing Everyman.
-He begins in a simple yet existential way, asking, "Would you like them/ here or there?" effectively asking if Everyman would prefer that sex be in a conservative, imaginable fashion in the "here" or in the unexpected, the different, distant, far-out "there" (14).</p>
+He begins in a simple yet existential way, asking, "Would you like them/ here or there?" effectively asking if Everyman would prefer that sex be in a conservative, imaginable fashion in the "here" or in the unexpected, the different, distant, far-out "there" (14).

- But Everyman refuses to even consider it, turning away from Sam.</p>
+ But Everyman refuses to even consider it, turning away from Sam.

  No sooner has Everyman's back turned, though, and Sam appears again and demands attention.
 This time, he asks, "Would you like them/ in a house?"
 (19).
-Sam attempts to see if Everyman's doubts about sex stem from the fear of possibly starting a family and being financially unable to care for them; if Everyman was prosperous, owned a house, would that soothe Everyman's negativity towards sex?</p>
+Sam attempts to see if Everyman's doubts about sex stem from the fear of possibly starting a family and being financially unable to care for them; if Everyman was prosperous, owned a house, would that soothe Everyman's negativity towards sex?

  Sam also takes this opportunity to ask, "Would you like them/ with a mouse?" indicating a timid partner for Everyman (19).
-Sam wonders if the sexual experience scares Everyman, and perhaps a submissive, non-threatening partner, symbolized by the mouse, would be what Everyman needs to be comfortable with his/her own sexuality.</p>
+Sam wonders if the sexual experience scares Everyman, and perhaps a submissive, non-threatening partner, symbolized by the mouse, would be what Everyman needs to be comfortable with his/her own sexuality.

- But, again, the answer is resoundingly negative, a denouncement of the natural gifts represented by the green eggs and ham.</p>
+ But, again, the answer is resoundingly negative, a denouncement of the natural gifts represented by the green eggs and ham.

  Our plucky little Pan is far from satisfied, though, and returns in Everyman's path, asking, "Would you eat them in a box?"
 (22).
 His earlier question about the house was, perhaps, not relevant; so Sam wonders if Everyman would prefer simple, more hardy circumstances.
-Nothing fancy, nothing expensive, just the spare setting of a box.</p>
+Nothing fancy, nothing expensive, just the spare setting of a box.

  Like before, he joins this with a second question, asking,"Would you eat them with a fox", an obvious counter to the timid mouse-partner of before (22).
-Now Sam asks if Everyman would prefer a wilder partner, someone beautiful and inventive; the fox representing not only beauty in the American fashion, but the wisdom and cunning of older, European folklore.</p>
+Now Sam asks if Everyman would prefer a wilder partner, someone beautiful and inventive; the fox representing not only beauty in the American fashion, but the wisdom and cunning of older, European folklore.

-But Everyman simply repudiates all of Sam's offers:</p>
+But Everyman simply repudiates all of Sam's offers:

 > Not in a box.<br>
 > Not with a fox.<br>